Advent: Time of Mercy

 The image recognized by the visionaries answered the description given by farmer Antonio Botta who, while praying by the Letimbro stream on March 18, 1536, had seen the “Lady.”
 The peasant went to his confessor as he had been told, and soon the Curia and all the people of Savona believed him, but above all they wanted to fulfill Our Lady’s wishes.

 On the fourth Saturday of the month the Virgin appeared for the second time to the elderly peasant with the same dazzling light as the first time, her hands spread wide and stretched downward in a gesture of mercy.
-Exhorting people to follow religious doctrine, praising the good work of the local fraternity engaged in spreading the word of God, he called for three Saturdays of fasting and a procession with all the people and fraternities.
-Before he disappeared he uttered these words of blessing, “Mercy Son I want and not justice.”
+Exhorting people to follow religious doctrine, praising the good work of the local confraternity engaged in spreading the word of God, he called for three Saturdays of fasting and a procession with all the people and confraternities.
+Before disappearing he uttered these words of blessing, “Mercy Son I want and not justice.”

-The local curia immediately accepted the invitation of Our Lady of Mercy and, despite initial opposition from the city authorities, construction of the shrine soon began.
+The local curia immediately accepted Our Lady of Mercy’s invitation and, despite initial opposition from the city authorities, building of the shrine soon began.

-As early as 1536 the first project was approved, later replaced to meet the needs of the many pilgrims with a larger one that also incorporated the hospice and orphanage.
-Among the works contained within are an altar by Gian Lorenzo Bernini, a large painting by Domenichino, an extraordinarily well-made wooden choir and, in the crypt, the statue of Our Lady of Mercy crowned by Pope Pius VII.
+As early as 1536 the first plan was approved, then replaced to meet the needs of the many pilgrims with a larger one that also incorporated the hospice and orphanage.
+Among the works contained within are an altar by Gian Lorenzo Bernini, a large painting by Domenichino, a wooden choir of extraordinary workmanship and, in the crypt, the statue of Our Lady of Mercy crowned by Pope Pius VII.

 These shrines placed in the most beautiful natural places have maintained the sense of humility that surely initially attracted the Mother of Jesus to these poor and unknown shepherds or peasants, leaving it to the generosity of the people to invite prayer, devotion and recollection.